 Most of the taxi drivers were Asians at that time, mostly from India.
 Pakistan and Afghanistan.
 Sometimes people would haggle or bargain with them before getting in after telling them the destination.
 This way, one could avoid the war of words at the end of the trip, the weather not helping much to the heated arguments in the summer months.

-Come 2000, the Dubai Transport made its appearance with the Mercedes, Sonata’s followed by the Camry and some of the best makes, and one could get into one’s car of choice, if one had the patience to wait for a while.
-With this, also came the meter taxis, and one had to cough up more money to pay and slowly the waiting time also got in calculated into the meter calculations.
+Come 2000, the Dubai Transport made its appearance with the Mercedes make cabs, the Sonata’s followed by the Camry and some of the best makes, and one could get into one’s car of choice, if one had the patience to wait for a while.
+With this, also came the meter, and one had to cough up more money to pay and slowly the waiting time also got factored into the meter calculations.
 When the cabs waited for more than 5 minutes, the waiting time started, which was a period of mental agony for the middle class.These cabs offered good comfort, the driver came in a uniform and pleasant manners unlike the earlier cabbies who would size you up, as if your stood in a garment store and he was your worst tailor to befriend.

-All said and done, the old drivers in their corollas and coronas were good natured, barring a few and were the transport messengers of Dubai for long years.
+All said and done, the old cabbies in their corollas and coronas were good natured, barring a few and were the transport messengers of Dubai for long years.
 By mid 2000, most of them had either joined the branded and newly sprouted car companies like Dubai Transport, Cars and Metro Taxi service or had switched to other professions while some had called it a day and left the land of gold to their own sweet native homes.
-Many a time during long trips, these drivers used to tell their stories about their loved ones back home.
+Many a time during long trips to the other Emirates where work would take me, these drivers used to tell their stories about their loved ones back home.

 The cinema houses that ranged from Dubai to Deira Cinemas as well as the Strand and Al Nasr Leisureland and the Galleria at Hyatt got more company as multiplexes opened in the major shopping complexes that sprung up giving more choice and comfort.
 With time, some of the old cinema houses were either pulled down or got converted to business complexes.